 BC Racers

 Originally released for the SEGA CD in 1994, the 32X version was released the following year.
 BC Racers is a Mario Kart clone, featuring cavemen and women racing it out on a variety of circuits.
 The vehicles are all two seaters, with one driver and another character who can hit their opponents.
 There are no collectable weapons, the way to win is by driving well and occasionally having to punch anyone who gets too close to you.
-Each time you complete a lap you are given a turbo boost you can use, which greatly speeds your bike up for a short ammount of time.
+Each time you complete a lap you are given a turbo boost you can use, which greatly speeds your bike up for a short amount of time. |

 Contents